-On this page you’ll find out more about when you can expect to hear from us about your complaint.
+On this page you’ll find more detail about how long you can expect it to take once you've sent us your complaint.

 The impact of Covid-19, and the associated public health measures, mean that financial businesses are having to work differently.
 The industry regulator, The Financial Conduct Authority (FCA), has set out its expectations for financial businesses’ complaint handling at this time, including what businesses should do in relation to handling and prioritising complaints.
 You can find the full detail of its statement on its website.